Joseph I. Helman, DMD

 - Educational Committee of the American Academy of Orofacial Pain

 - The American Academy of Dental Sleep Medicine

 - The American Academy of Sleep Medicine

 Dr. Chin graduated from University of Detroit Mercy Dental School and University of Michigan Medical School.
 She completed her Oral and Maxillofacial Surgery Residency program at University of Michigan.
 After her residency, Dr. Chin was in private practice in Toronto, Canada until she joined the University of Michigan Health System faculty in 2013.

-Dr. Cornwall earned his DDS from the University of Michigan in 1978.
-After eighteen years of private practice he started teaching part time at the University of Michigan.
-He took a full time position with the University of Detroit Mercy and for 6 years was the director of the clinic at Detroit Receiving Hospital.
-While in private practice, Dr. Cornwall was on Active Staff at Sinai Hospital in Detroit with the General Practice Residency (GPR) program.
-At UDM he was appointed Active Staff at St. John Riverview Hospital in Detroit as a faculty member of the AEGD program.
-In 2006, Dr. Cornwall became the Assistant Director of the GPR program a the University of Michigan, School of Dentistry and in 2012 became the Program Director.
-His clinic and his office are located in the University of Michigan Hospital.
+Dr. Cornwall earned his DDS from the University of Michigan in 1978 and is currently a Fellow of the International College of Dentists.
+After eighteen years of private practice he began teaching part time at the University of Michigan.
+He took a full time position with University of Detroit Mercy (UDM) and for six years was the director of the clinic at Detroit Receiving Hospital.
+While in private practice, Dr. Cornwall was on active staff at Sinai Hospital in Detroit with the General Practice Residency (GPR) program.
+At UDM, he was appointed active staff at St. John Riverview Hospital in Detroit as a faculty member of the Advanced Education in General Dentistry (AEGD) program.
+He has been on active staff at Detroit Medical Center, and in 2006, Dr. Cornwall became the Assistant Director of the GPR program at University of Michigan.
+In 2012, he became the University of Michigan GPR Program Director, and in 2014 became Chief of Hospital Dentistry.

 Sean P. Edwards, DDS, MD

 Clinical Associate Professor